Dow's puffin

 Dow's puffin (Fratercula dowi) is an extinct seabird in the auk family described in 2000 from subfossil remains found in the Channel Islands of California.
-It was approximately as large as the modern horned puffin and its beak appared to have been an intermediate between the rhinoceros auklet and the horned puffin.
+It was approximately as large as the modern horned puffin and its beak appeared to have been an intermediate between the rhinoceros auklet and the horned puffin.
 It lived during the Late Pleistocene and Early Pleistocene on the Channel Islands, where it nested alongside the ancient murrelet, Cassin's auklet and Chendytes lawi.

 History and naming

 The first remains of Fratercula dowi were discovered in late 1986 by G. L. Kennedy and D. R. Muhs.
 The subfossil, an articulated bird skeleton, was found in a Late Pleistocene eolianite outcrop on San Nicolas Island.
 This specimen was found lying on its belly with a bent neck and preserved beak tip.
-Most of the skull, alongside much of the legs and posterior torso had eroded away but a complete fossil egg was discovered closeby.
+Most of the skull, alongside much of the legs and posterior torso had eroded away but a complete fossil egg was discovered nearby.
 Initial observations by paleornithologist Hildegarde Howard regarded this bird to be an alcid potentially related to the rhinoceros auklet.
-In addition to the San Nicolas specimen, a rich bonebed was discovered on the nearby San Miguel Island, which yielded over 6.000 alcid bones distinct from the rhinoceros auklet.
+In addition to the San Nicolas specimen, a rich bonebed was discovered on the nearby San Miguel Island, which yielded over 6,000 alcid bones distinct from the rhinoceros auklet.
 In 2000, the specimen recovered on San Nicolas Island served as the holotype of the new species Fratercula dowi, with several specimens from San Miguel Island being used as paratypes.
 In addition to these newer remains, some bones previously assigned to the rhinoceros auklet were also found to have belonged to Fratercula dowi, extending its range to Santa Rosa Island and possibly even Anacapa Island.
-The remains from San Nicolas Island date to the Late Pleistocene, approximately 46.000 to 31.000 years BP, while those of San Miguel are younger, with the most recent dating to approximately 11.890 years BP.
-The oldest remains of puffins from the Channel Islands may suggest that the species first appeared 100.000 years BP.
+The remains from San Nicolas Island date to the Late Pleistocene, approximately 46,000 to 31,000 years BP, while those of San Miguel are younger, with the most recent dating to approximately 11,890 years BP.
+The oldest remains of puffins from the Channel Islands may suggest that the species first appeared 100,000 years BP.

 The species is named after Ronald J. Dow, who had assisted Kennedy and Muhs to their trips to the Channel Islands.